MarcialRosales/rabbitmq-backup-and-restore/scenario1/README.md

 ```

-Let's find out what we have deployed with the command `make deploy-all`.
-It deployed the 2 sites, with a RabbitMQ cluster on each site.
-See below:
+Let's find out what we have deployed so far:
 ```bash
 $ bin/switch-ns main-site
 $ kubectl get services